j3xugit/RaptorX-3DModeling/README.md

 ** Required tools and sequence databases for MSA generation

-Note that HHblits (and its seq databases), uniref90 and metagenome database are already available on RX machines, no need to reinstall them to run RaptorX on these machines.

 1) Install HHblits for MSA generation (https://github.com/soedinglab/hh-suite)

 In addition to the HHsuite package itself, please also download a sequence database specific to HHsuite,